Omnicell, Inc. Modern Slavery Act Group Statement for the Financial Year ending 2022

 Omnicell, Inc. makes this statement relating to modern slavery and human trafficking on behalf of the Omnicell Group of companies.
 In doing so, Omnicell, Inc. acknowledges its obligations under relevant global anti-slavery legislation including the California Transparency in Supply Chains Act 2010 and the UK’s Modern Slavery Act 2015 (“anti-slavery legislation”).
 We refer to the Omnicell Group of companies in this statement as "Omnicell."

 At Omnicell, we take the position that we are accountable not only to our customers and shareholders, but also to our global community.

 As part of our drive to ensure that all aspects of our business are built on strong foundations of fairness, ethical behavior and integrity, Omnicell is committed to combatting the risk of modern slavery and human trafficking in its business and supply chain.

 Although not all Omnicell group companies are required to comply with anti-slavery legislation, we have determined to adopt a Group wide approach to matters of human rights and corporate social responsibility.
 Accordingly, while this statement is published on behalf of all Omnicell Group companies who are specifically required by anti-slavery legislation to publish an annual modern slavery statement, it applies to the Group as a whole.

 Omnicell is a leading provider of solutions targeting patient safety and operational efficiency in healthcare facilities.
 Omnicell is a leader in the drive to deliver autonomous pharmacy services across the world.

-Omnicell is headquartered in California, USA and has seven offices in the USA.
-It also has offices in China, France, Germany, Italy, the Netherlands, UAE and the United Kingdom.
+Omnicell is headquartered in California, USA and has thirteen offices in the USA.
+It also has offices in China, France, Germany, Italy, UAE and the United Kingdom.

 Details of the Omnicell Group and the countries it operates in are available in the Omnicell, Inc. Annual Report and on the Omnicell, Inc. website.